0xcefa1090d/py-huffc/README.md

 # py-huffc

-Python wrapper and version manager for the Huff compiler.
+Python wrapper and version manager for the Huff compiler

 ## Dependencies